2023-ML-Ewha/practice/README.md

 # Dataset

 ### How to build
+1. Move to the 'dataset' branch
+Detailed explanation is written in README.md

+2. Download the source code files
-Upload the file 'load_pickle_code.ipynb' on Google Colaboratory and execute.
+Upload the files(ex. 'load_pickle_code.ipynb') on Google Colaboratory and execute.
 Once you execute, these dataset files will be created: dataset.csv, unmon_dataset.csv, open_binary.csv, open_multi.csv.
 - dataset.csv: dataset for monitored websites
 - unmon_dataset.csv: dataset for unmonitored websites